telerik/blazor-docs/styling-and-themes/theme-swatches.md

 ## Basics

 A *theme* is a collection of styles, which determine the appearance of the Telerik Blazor components, including fonts, colors, sizes and layouts.
-For example, **Default** and **Bootstrap** are two [built-in theme names]({%slug themes-built-in%}#built-in-theme-names).
+For example, *Default* and *Bootstrap* are two [built-in theme names]({%slug themes-built-in%}#built-in-theme-names).

 A *theme swatch* is a color variation of a theme.
 All swatches of a given theme use the same fonts, sizes, and layouts.
 On the other hand, the text colors, background colors and border colors are different.
-For example, **Default Ocean Blue** and **Bootstrap Nordic** are two built-in swatch names.
+For example, *Default Ocean Blue* and *Bootstrap Nordic* are two built-in swatch names.

-When this documentation talks about a given theme name, for example **Default**, this implies the **Main** swatch of this theme.
+When this documentation talks about a given theme name, for example *Default*, this implies the *Main* swatch of this theme.
 In addition, the word "theme" as a general term can imply any swatch of any theme.

 The CSS file of a swatch is self-sufficient and contains all required styles for the Telerik Blazor components, except the optional [font icon styles]({%slug common-features-icons%}#font-icon-stylesheet).
 The Blazor app should load only one theme (swatch) at a time.

 ### Comparing Built-in Swatches

 You can explore built-in theme swatches on the [live Telerik UI for Blazor demos](https://demos.telerik.com/blazor-ui/grid/overview).
-Use the **Change Theme** drop down above each component example.
+Use the **Change Theme** dropdown above each component example.
 To test how the available swatches affect the appearance of the Telerik UI for Blazor components, you can also check the [ThemeBuilder app](https://themebuilderapp.telerik.com).
 This tool provides the ability to [customize the existing themes and swatches]({%slug themes-custom%}).

 ## Using Built-in Swatches